The 317th Platoon: Production

-Schoendoerffer had been a POW in Vietnam following the French defeat at the Battle of Dien Bien Phu.
+Pierre Schoendoerffer had been a POW in Vietnam following the French defeat at the Battle of Dien Bien Phu.

 The film was shot with a crew of six in the middle of a Cambodian forest during the rainy season.
-Extreme realism is constant throughout a gripping film shot barely ten years after the actual events took place.
-French military routine, drills and jargon are perfectly depicted.
+Praised for its realism less than a decade after the actual event, French military routine, drills and jargon are accurately depicted.
 "I imposed a strict military regime on everyone," Schoendoerffer said.
 "A war film shouldn't be made in comfort."

 Reception

 It was entered into the 1965 Cannes Film Festival where it won the award for Best Screenplay.
 It was the 21st most popular film at the French box office in 1965.

 Legacy

 In 2018, military historian Sir Antony Beevor named The 317th Platoon as "the greatest war movie ever made", "followed closely by 1966's The Battle of Algiers".